alexandresalome/behat-launcher/README.rst

 * PHP 5.5 (yeah, it's a project from the future)
 * Apache2 or Nginx or anything that can run a PHP application
 * A MySQL database
+* NodeJS and npm to install Bower and Grunt

 **1. Get the code**